supervisely/developer-portal/api-references/supervisely-annotation-json-format/point-cloud-episodes.md

 **Items Annotation (annotation.json)**

-Point cloud Episode Annotation refers to entire episode and contains information about labels on all point clouds (frames) in the episode.
-The mapping between frame numbers and point cloud names is specified in the file `frame_pointcloud_map.json`.
+Point cloud Episode Annotation contains the information for the entire episode including labels on all point clouds (frames) in the episode and objects.
+The mapping between frame numbers and point cloud names is specified in the file `frame_pointcloud_map.json` which guarantees the order.

-A sequence of frames (episode) has a list of `objects` that are shared between frames.
-For example, sequence might have 10 cars objects represented by theirs `figures` in 100 frames.
+An episode contains a list of objects that are used to track labels between frames.

-The list of `objects` is defined for the entire episode, even if the object's figure occurs in only one frame.
+The list of objects is defined for the entire episode

-`Figures` represents individual labels, attached to one single frame and its object.

-{% hint style="info" %}
-Example: The sequence contains 3 objects: (car1, car2, pedestrian1) and 10 frames.

-Each frame in the sequence might have a figure for every object.
-Then it will be 30 figures (10 figures for each object per sequence; 1 figure for the object per frame).
-{% endhint %}
+Figures represents individual labels on frames.
+Label contains information about the geometry, frame number and object that it belongs to.

 ```json
 [